notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 : SIZE_T length

 *lParam [out]*
-: TCHAR* buffer
+: wchar_t* buffer

 **Return value**:
-: Returns the number of TCHAR copied to buffer without trailing NULL.
+: Returns the number of wchar_t copied to buffer without trailing NULL.

 ---

 #### [2070] **NPPM_GETPLUGINSCONFIGDIR**
 *Retrieves the path of the plugin config directory.
 User should call this message twice:
-The 1st call with "pluginsConfDir" be NULL to get the required number of TCHAR (not including the terminating nul character) The 2nd call to allocate "pluginsConfDir" buffer with the 1st call's return value + 1, then call it again to get the path*
+The 1st call with "pluginsConfDir" be NULL to get the required number of wchar_t (not including the terminating nul character)
+The 2nd call to allocate "pluginsConfDir" buffer with the 1st call's return value + 1, then call it again to get the path*

 **Parameters**: